hashicorp/terraform-provider-google/website/docs/r/spanner_database_iam.html.markdown

  Collection of resources to manage IAM policy for a Spanner database.
 ---

-# IAM policy for Spanner databases
+# IAM policy for Spanner Databases

 Three different resources help you manage your IAM policy for a Spanner database.
 Each of these resources serves a different use case: